Session #12

 In looking at Solomon, we can see several comparisons to Jesus Christ.
 He is the son of David and king of Israel.
 He is known for his divine wisdom and for being the temple builder.
 His kingdom has international influence.
 All this foreshadows Jesus, who is the ultimate son of David and the King who fulfills all the promises made to David’s dynasty.
 Like Solomon, Jesus is known for his great wisdom and is the one who builds the new temple in His body (John 2).
 And it is Christ’s kingdom that ultimately fulfills Israel’s worldwide mission, extending God’s reign over all the Earth.

 This is a key verse for Catholics because it describes the structure of the Old Testament Kingdom.
+Familial structuring and roles of delegation were the norm, which was see time and again with the leadership of the sons of Jacob or later known as Israel and Christ takes on perfect every authority known to man in the Old Testament and transforms it and then delegates like positions upon those in the New Testament (if elaboration is desired; Luke 22:19-20; Isaiah 22:21-24, Matthew 16:17-19 1 Kings 2:13-20; revelation 12:1-2, 1 Chronicles 24:1-5, 31, Acts 1:21-26).
 We look at our relationship with the Blessed Mother and Christ in a prefigurement.
-The Mother of the King was Queen.
+The Mother of the King was the Queen in an Old Testament Kingdom.
 This also illuminates the New Adam to New Eve Relationship.
 We will look into this in the next two passages.

 Luke 1:46-56 - Here we see the glorification of Mary in her role in the kingdom.